meditationstuff/protocol_1/index.md

 	* super wrong: doing and undoing train motor / "belief" systems; receptivity trains perceptual system
 * doing, undoing, receptivity
 * "You don't win; but, nobody loses." [https://twitter.com/meditationstuff/status/1667747604250128384; Last accessed: 2023-06-11]
+* whole world changes with you (sense, feel, cosmology, metaphysics, future or lack thereof, etc. of the whole thing), for better and worse---liberation but also neurodegeneration or neuroinflammation or traumatic brain injury or aging, dying, etc.
+* love and beauty [see also: <a href="#enlightenment-sensorimotor-processing-love">enlightenment, sensorimotor processing, love</a>]

 [<a href="#145ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]